-The speakers began with a bit of history of the overall initiative, that can be accessed via the full recording, and then moved into explain the product monograph and what that means to most pharmaceutical companies.
+The speakers began with a bit of history of the overall initiative, that can be accessed via the full recording, and then moved into explaining Health Canada XML and what that means to most pharmaceutical companies.

 Health Canada is moving into the world of Structured Product Labeling (SPL) and has begun an initiative to capture Product Monograph (PM) information in a structured Extensible Markup Language (XML) format.
 According to Health Canada guidelines, the XML PM contents should include PM documents, organization and product metadata.
 These changes will apply to human pharmaceutical, radiopharmaceutical and biologic Rx drugs.
-All Product Monographs must use the 2020 template.
+All XML Product Monographs must use the 2020 template.
 The scope include regulatory activities using electronic Common Technical Documents (eCTD) including new drug submission (NDS), supplements to NDS (SNDS) with PM format or content change and abbreviated new drug submission (ANDS) and supplements (SANDS) where reference product files are in 2016 format.

-The goal of moving to structured product labeling is to improve accessibility and quality, facilitate machine use and adopt international standards.
+Health Canada’s goal for moving to structured product labeling is to improve accessibility and quality, facilitate machine use and adopt international standards.

 The speakers of the webinar explained each of these requirements and formats.
-Additionally, the webinar delved into the many similarities and differences between Health Canada XML Product Monograph and FDA SPL.
+Additionally, the webinar delved into the many regulatory similarities and differences between Health Canada XML Product Monograph and FDA SPL.

 XML Product Monograph Timing & Submission

 Next, the speakers explained the Health Canada XML PM Implementation Timeline.
 Furthermore, they discussed all guidance, delays and the detailed phased approach.
-In simplest terms, the timeline can be broken down into 4 phases:
+In simplest terms, the submission timeline can be broken down into 4 phases:

 - Phase I – “Limited” Production Submissions: By request only

 - Phase II – “Voluntary” Production Submissions: Open to industry

 - Phase II – “Mandatory” Product Submissions: New/changed product monographs

 - Phase IV – “Mandatory” Product Submissions: Legacy product monographs

 Currently, Health Canada is in phase I and expects to move into phase II in spring of 2021.